Federated Identity Management vs. SSO: What's The Difference?

 In Conclusion

 Expanding digital identity management can boost an organization's work efficiency by reducing authentication time for all programs and applications.
-Using SSO or FIM have their benefits, along with the associated security and financial incentives.
+As we discuss federated authentication vs sso, Using SSO or FIM have their benefits, along with the associated security and financial incentives.

 As you advance towards improving customer and employee support, these protocols can help you streamline password creation and user authentication.